-AASB 15 replaces AASB 118: Revenue, AASB 111 Construction Contracts and some revenue-related Interpretations.
-In summary, AASB 15:

-- · establishes a new revenue recognition model; - · changes the basis for deciding whether revenue is to be recognised over time at a point in time; - provides a new and more detailed guidance on specific topics (eg multiple element arrangements, variable pricing, rights of return and warranties); and - expands and improves disclosures about revenue.
+establishes a new revenue recognition model; changes the basis for deciding whether revenue is to be recognised over time at a point in time; provides a new and more detailed guidance on specific topics (eg multiple element arrangements variable pricing, rights of return and warranties); and expands and improves disclosures about revenue.
+ASB 15 replaces AASB 118: Revenue, AASB 111 Construction Contracts and some revenue-related nterpretations.
+In summary, AASB 15: provides a new and more detailed guidance on specific topics (eg multiple element arrangements variable pricing, rights of return and warranties); and establishes a new revenue recognition model; variable pricing, rights of return and warranties); and changes the basis for deciding whether revenue is to be recognised over time at a point in time; expands and improves disclosures about revenue. provides a new and more detailed guidance on specific topics (eg multiple element arrangements, variable pricing, rights of return and warranties); and expands and improves disclosures about revenue.